JialeTomTian/image-repository/README.md

 Backend Vision Label: In order to provide labels, when we upload the URL for the image to the backend to be stored in MongoDB, the URLs are passed to Google Vision API for label detection.
 Then after the labels are found, we parse through the data and fetch all the labels that contains animal names and stored that data along side the image data to MongoDB.
 This way, when we search for a specific picture on the frontend in the future, we can easily search for the picture depending on the approriate label

+## Future Implementation Additions
+These are some additional features I want to include in the future for this project
+- Deleting pictures based on user authentication/have a page for user to see their posts
+- Improve frontend styling
+- Add additional fields for the image upload submission such as a field for description